 After rejecting a new contract from Schalke, Matip joined Liverpool on a free transfer in 2016 and became one of Jurgen Klopp’s first signings at Anfield.

-The centre-back has has gone from strength to strength over the last few years, establishing himself in the XI during their run to Champions League glory in 2018-19.
+The centre-back has gone from strength to strength over the last few years, establishing himself in the XI during the Reds’ run to Champions League glory in 2018-19.